-Digital Technology Acceptable Use Policy
+Empowered Digital Use

-All students and school and district employees must agree to and sign an digital technology acceptable use policy form prior to the student or staff member being granted independent access to digital resources and district networks.
-The required form, which specifies guidelines for using digital resources and district networks, must be signed by the parent or legal guardian of students (those under 18 years of age) and also by the student.
+All students and faculty must agree to and sign an Empowered Digital Use form prior to the student or staff member being granted independent access to digital resources and district networks.
+The required form, which specifies guidelines for using digital resources and district networks, must be signed by the parent or legal guardian of minor students (those under 18 years of age) and also by the student.
 This document shall be kept on file as a legal, binding document.
-To modify or rescind the agreement, the student's parent/guardian (or the student who is at least 18 years old) must provide the Director of Technology with a written request.
+In order to modify or rescind the agreement, the student's parent/guardian (or the student who is at least 18 years old) must provide the Director of Technology with a written request.